 Students have to submit the following on completion of industrial training to the faculty coordinator at the institute:

 - 1. Logbook.;

 - 2. Appraisals;

 - 3. A copy of the training certificate.

-- 4. IT Report in the concerned Department.
+- 4. IT Report in all four Departments.

 - 5. PowerPoint presentation on a CD, based on the training report.

 - 6. Attendance sheet.

 - 7. Leave card.